dinamohamed85/jest-examples/README.md

 - test or it method
 - expect method :- use .toBe() -> value type like string or number , .toEqual() -> reference type like object or array
-- describe method : block of tests
+- describe method : block of tests (group some of tests into one block)
 - nested describe method
 - only and skip method : Focusing tests , Skipping tests
 - beforeAll and beforeEach